OmarMA0/Authentication-API/README.md

-a register/login Authentication Api using Node,js/express and JWT token assigner
+a register/login Authentication Api using Node,js/express , MongoDB for the Database and JWT for authorization tokens